-- 1.9 Regional and Local considerations during the monitoring period include the following: - Regional Local Housing Market Assessment Please see information in Section 2 - 1.10 In regard to regional conditions, all neighbouring LPAs are presently impacted by the Phosphates issues in riverine SACs in Wales and work on LDPs has
+- 1.12 Regional and Local considerations during the monitoring period include the following: - Regional Local Housing Market Assessment Please see information in Section 2 - 1.13 In regard to regional conditions, all neighbouring LPAs are presently impacted by the Phosphates issues in riverine SACs in Wales and work on LDPs has largely been paused regionally.
+However, Ceredigion alongside neighbouring LPA's continues to identify opportunities for regional working (such as through the Growing Mid- Wales partnership and National Phosphates working group

-1.11 Regional and Local Policy and considerations are considered in detail in Section 3.
-They have resulted in immediate significant changes to the context of the plan which requires the replacement LDP to completely re-evaluate the Preferred Strategy options when solutions and mitigations to the phosphate issues can be found, this is akin to neighbouring authorities who have had to return to earlier stages of plan preparation..
+- alongside Nutrient management Boards and Regional Strategic Flood Consequences Assessment), with the shared opportunities identified for evidence base gathering in the years ahead. - 1.14 Regional and Local Policy and considerations are considered in detail in Section 3.
+They have resulted in immediate significant changes to the context of the plan which requires the replacement LDP to completely re-evaluate the Preferred Strategy options when solutions and mitigations to the phosphate issues can be found, this is akin to neighbouring authorities who have had to return to earlier stages of plan preparation.
 Changes in relation to population distribution, high street renewal and house prices affordability have all been impacted by Covid 19 and further work is required locally and regionally to ascertain how these should inform replacement plan preparation also.